flucoma/flucoma-docs/doc/RobustScale.rst

 :message transformPoint:

-   :arg sourceBuffer: A |buffer| with the new data point
+   :arg sourceBuffer: A |buffer| with a data point

-   :arg destBuffer: A |buffer| to contain the scaled value
+   :arg destBuffer: A |buffer| to write the scaled values to

    :arg action: A function to run when processing is complete

-   Scale a new data point, using the learned extrema from a previous call to :fluid-obj:`RobustScale#fit`
+   Scale a data point, using the learned statistics from the previous call to :fluid-obj:`RobustScale#fit`

+ :message inverseTransformPoint:

+    :arg sourceBuffer: A |buffer| with a data in the scaled range

+    :arg destBuffer: A |buffer| to write the un-scaled values in the original range to

+    :arg action: A function to run when processing is complete

+    Inverse scale a data point, going from the range of the scaled data back to the range of the DataSet that was used for ``fit``.